open-cloud/xos/applications/subscriberPortal/README.md

 _All commands in this section refers to `applications/subscriberPortal`_

-_Note that NodeJs is required to run this demo_To open this demo:
+_Note that NodeJs and Bower are required to run this demo_

+To open this demo:

  - open `env/default.js` and replace `host` with the URL of your XOS installation.
  - from the portal root execute `npm start`